TeseoLou/codoku/README.md

 *Theme toggle in action, toggling between light and dark UI modes.*

 **Technical Aspects**:
-- CSS Variables define color schemes that are dynamically updated.
+- Uses `:root` CSS variables (`--color-bg-light`, `--color-bg-dark`, etc.) to define themable values
-- A `dark` class is toggled on the `<body>` tag.
+- A `.dark` class is toggled on the `<body>` tag.
+- Background images and icon colors change conditionally using nested CSS selectors (`body.dark .nav-link`, `body.dark #grid p`, etc.)
+- Toggle logic is handled via `theme.js`, which listens for changes on the `#theme-switch` input
+  - Adds or removes the `dark` class from `<body>` to trigger theme shift
   - User preference is persisted with `localStorage`, ensuring the chosen theme remains consistent across sessions.
+  - On page load, the stored theme preference is applied automatically to ensure consistency
 - Styled toggle switch with accessible label for clarity.
-- Icons and buttons are updated dynamically:
-  - Button backgrounds and text colors adapt to the selected theme.
-  - Icons swap between light and dark mode variants where applicable, including the theme toggle itself and modal backgrounds.
+  - Includes visible label 'Display' and icon (`fa-sun` / `fa-moon`) for users with varying abilities
+  - Modal overlays, alerts, buttons, and input elements also adopt the current theme to ensure visual continuity
+- If sound is enabled (`isSoundEnabled === true`), switching the theme triggers one of two brief, distinctive audio clips:
+  - Light mode: 'Tweet'
+  - Dark mode: 'Hoot'
+  - Played using `soundEffects.play("tweet")` or `soundEffects.play("hoot")` inside the toggle logic using a ternary operator

 ### **5.1.2 Sound Toggle**

-The sound toggle gives users complete control over **Codoku’s** audio feedback, ensuring a more inclusive and accessible experience.

-This allows users to enable or mute all game-related sounds (e.g. button clicks, win/lose alerts, clue triggers) using a clearly labeled toggle.
+The Sound Toggle is an accessibility-focused control that lets users mute or enable Codoku’s in-game sound effects.
+It enhances user autonomy and caters to sensory-sensitive individuals by ensuring all audio is opt-in.
+This toggle manages feedback sounds like clue activations, number selections, page changes, win animations, and errors.
+By default, sound is muted on first visit to support inclusive design.
+Users can click or tap the switch labeled "Sound" in the navbar to toggle between muted and active states.
+Color and icon updates provide immediate visual feedback.

 ![Sound Toggle Demo](docs/figures/gifs/sound-toggle.gif)
 *Demonstration of the sound toggle controlling global audio state across the site.*